Raise age limit for elective egg freezing from 35 to 40: Tampines GRC MP Cheng Li Hui

 After years of deliberation, the Government will allow elective egg freezing, which is done for non-medical reasons, for women aged between 21 and 35 from next year, regardless of marital status.

-The announcement last Monday (March 28) marks a major shift in policy.
+The announcement on March 28 marks a major shift in policy.
 Existing rules allow women to freeze their eggs only for medical reasons, such as when they have to undergo chemotherapy, which may adversely affect their fertility.

 Ms Cheng said so many women she has spoken to think of freezing their eggs only in their 30s.
 When they are younger, they are focused on pursuits like their careers, dating and travel.